ondrejbartas/redis-model-extension/README.markdown

 foo = TestRedisModel.new()

+# you can set/get values
+foo.field3
+#=> "Default string" #getting default value
+foo.field3 = "bar"
+#=> "bar"
+foo.field3
+#=> "bar"

+#you can get all attributes by calling
+foo.to_args
+#or to JSON
+foo.to_json

+#you can update more attributes at once
+foo.update(:field1 => 234, :field3 => "bar")

 # you can validate your object

-if foo.valid?
+foo.valid?
-  foo.save #save object
-else
+#=> true | false -> depending on validations

+#You can save
+unless foo.save #save returns instance -> valid save | false -> some errors
   puts foo.errors #you can get nice errors what is wrong end

-# custom errors in initialize etc.
-#class declaration
-def initialize args = {}
-  error << "My custom error"
-  super args
+# you can use create
+bar = TestRedisModel.create field1: 123
+# but don't forget to ask for errors
+if (bar = TestRedisModel.create field1: 123).errors.any?
+  puts bar.errors
 end
-#then valid? will produce false and when asked instance.errors you will get array with your errors

-#you can update more attributes at once
-foo.update(:field1 => 234, :field3 => "bar")

-# !!! if you try to save invalid object you will get ArgumentError exception !!!
+# this will return if there was validation error before creation

 # after save you can find and get object find_by_alias